GabMeula07/GabMeula07/README.md

 # Hello There
-I'm and I study Data Engineering and Analytics.
+I'm and I study Web Development.
 The purpose of this profile is storage my projects and my ideas

 ## skills :stars:
  - Python
+ - FastAPI
+ - Java
+ - SpringBoot
  - PostgreSQL
+ - MongoDB
  - Docker
  - Apache Airflow